Prove It! | Part II: The Resurrection

 Here’s how I responded:

 Remember how Jesus was tempted?
 Satan actually quoted Scripture, but he took it out of its original context.
-My relationship with Christ is based on the empty tomb, not the way I vote (Rom 10:9–10).
+And my relationship with Christ is based on the empty tomb, not the way I vote (Rom 10:9–10).

 That’s the first thing…